phenotips/build-tools/ansible/README.md

 As a guide to setting up the hostfile, see http://docs.ansible.com/ansible/playbooks_best_practices.html

+Generally, you'd have multiple host files, and customize each host in `./host_vars/$host`.

 # TODO:

 - updating a running instance (see the **broken** [phenotips upgrade scritpt](https://phenotips.org/AdminGuide/Upgrade))